UMWEDU/umw-study-sync/_areas of study/cybersecurity.md

   prerequisites may pursue individual study under the direction of an affiliated faculty member.
-wpcf-minor-requirements: >
-  The cybersecurity minor, within the UMW
-  College of Business, requires 17 credits that include classes from computer science, business, and management information systems.
-You will take such courses as programming and problem solving, software development, network principles and applications, computer and information security, computer ethics, practical ethics, business ethics, and business administration.
+wpcf-minor-requirements: 'The cybersecurity <a href="https://cas.umw.edu/computerscience/requirements/cybersecurity-minor/">minor</a>, within the UMW College of Business, requires 17 credits that include classes from computer science, business, and management information systems.
+You will take such courses as programming and problem solving, software development, network principles and applications, computer and information security, computer ethics, practical ethics, business ethics, and business administration.'
-wpcf-major-requirements: 'UMW’s major in <a href="https://cas.umw.edu/computerscience/requirements/cybersecurity-major/" rel="noopener" target="_blank">cybersecurity</a> requires 44 credits, including a core program of cybersecurity coursework and courses in computer coding, mathematics, networks, and business law. '
+wpcf-major-requirements: 'UMW’s major in <a href="https://cas.umw.edu/computerscience/requirements/cybersecurity-major/" rel="noopener" target="_blank">cybersecurity</a> requires 44 credits, including a core program of cybersecurity coursework and courses in computer coding, mathematics, networks, and business law.'
-wpcf-scholarships: 'Cybersecurity majors can apply for several <a href="https://cas.umw.edu/computerscience/scholarships-and-awards/" rel="noopener" target="_blank">scholarships and awards.</a>  '
+wpcf-scholarships: 'Cybersecurity majors can apply for several <a href="https://cas.umw.edu/computerscience/scholarships-and-awards/" rel="noopener" target="_blank">scholarships and awards.</a>'
 wpcf-department: https://cas.umw.edu/computerscience/
 wpcf-courses: >
   https://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/cybersecurity-minor/